Heber Hord House

 The Heber Hord House is a two-story frame house in Central City, Nebraska.
-It was designed by Omaha architects Fisher and Lawrie, and built in 1906 by Heber Hord, the only son of Thomas Benton (T. B.) Hord, a prominent business man and cattle rancher in Nebraska during the late 19th and early 20th centuries.
+It was designed by Omaha architects Fisher & Lawrie, and built in 1906 by Heber Hord, the only son of Thomas Benton (T. B.) Hord, a prominent business man and cattle rancher in Nebraska during the late 19th and early 20th centuries.
 It is listed in the National Register of Historic Places.

 Hord family

 T. B. Hord moved with his family from Cheyenne, Wyoming to Central City in the late 1880s.
 There, he established the Hord Land and Cattle Company, the Hord and Shonsey Cattle Company, the T. B. Hord Alfalfa Meal Company, the 70000 acre Lakeside Ranch, a number of lumber yards and feed and farm supply businesses in central Nebraska, and fifty grain elevators.
 At the height of his business career, his Central City livestock-feeding operations and grain company were judged by many to be the largest such operations in Nebraska.
 For example, in 1908, his livestock feeding company could feed 16,000 cattle and 12,000 hogs, making it possibly the largest such operation in the world at that time.

 Heber Hord, the only son of T. B. Hord, was born in 1877.
 He lived on his father's ranches until 1906, when he and his family built and moved into this house in Central City.

 In 1910, T. B. Hord died and Heber Hord took over the family businesses.
 He expanded the operations established by his father, at one point feeding up to 97,000 sheep; in 1917, he established a short-lived potash operation, the Hord Alkali Products Company, near Lakeside, Nebraska, after the outbreak of World War I made German potash unavailable.
 During the Great Depression, several of the family's businesses failed; but Hord was able to save three of its major operations: the Lakeside Ranch Company, the T. B. Hord Grain Company, and the feeding operation Hord and Son, Inc. For 25 years, he also served on the board of directors for Omaha's Union Stockyards.

 Heber Hord lived in the Central City house until his death in 1949.
 The house was then occupied by his son Thomas Barge Hord, who had managed the family's Lakeside Ranch since 1931, and who took over the management of the family businesses.
 The T. B. Hord Grain company showed steadily declining profits from 1950 to 1957, and was liquidated, ending in 1963.
 Earnings for the Lakeside Ranch and for Hord and Son also declined significantly in the 1960s, and were liquidated in the early 1970s.
 The sale of the ranch in 1972 marked the end of Hord business operations.